17. Current opinions of Brexit

 • Support for rejoin had risen from around 40% to around 60% in the North East and the South West.

-Source: UK in a Changing Europe, Rejoin vs stay out: who has changed their mind about Brexit?, 23 November 2022
+UK in a Changing Europe, Rejoin vs stay out: who has changed their mind about Brexit?, 23 November 2022

-Voter opinions just before referendum
+Voter opinion just before referendum

 Ashcroft Polls looked in detail at voter opinions just before the referendum in June 2016.
 Ashcroft polled over 12,000 respondents on topics like NHS, immigration system etc. and asked whether they thought, for example, the NHS would be better if the UK remained in the EU or left.